 With the Gods long-thought dead and the Guardians nothing more than a fable, the only hope the world has is to reunite and face the threats head-on.
 But with histories as bloody as theirs, joining forces will be harder than anyone imagined.

 A note: the map on the right is one drawn by me.
-I’m not an artist (far from it) but I hope to upload a fresher image in the future for you to enjoy.
+I’m not an artist (far from it) but I hope to upload a fresher image in the future with updated place names and artwork for you to enjoy.

 Part 1: The Fomorian King